HL7/davinci-crd/input/pagecontent/hooks.md

 *  Each option **SHALL** include four mandatory elements:
     *  A `code` that will be used when setting configuration during hook invocation, and has an ([extensible](http://www.hl7.org/fhir/terminologies.html#extensible)) binding to the <a href="ValueSet-cardType.html">CRD Card Types</a> ValueSet.
     *  A data `type` for the parameter.
-At present, allowed values are "boolean" and "integer" (NOTE: These are the JSON data types and not the FHIR data types.)
+At present, allowed values are "boolean" and "integer".
+(NOTE: These are the JSON data types and not the FHIR data types.)
-    *  A display `name` for the configuration option to appear in the client's user interface when performing configuration
+    *  A display `name` for the configuration option to appear in the client's user interface when performing configuration.
-    *  A `description` providing a 1-2 sentence description of the effect of the configuration option
+    *  A `description` providing a 1-2 sentence description of the effect of the configuration option.
-*  A `default` value **SHOULD** also be provided to show users what to expect when an override is not specified
+*  A `default` value **SHOULD** also be provided to show users what to expect when an override is not specified.

 <div markdown="1" class="new-content">
 <p>